baquerodavid/dicee-game/README.md

 # dicee-game
-Dicee Game Challenge
-Full-Stack Web Developer course on Udemy
+Dicee Game Challenge of the Full-Stack Web Developer course on Udemy